eleda77/eleda77.github.io/docs/vocab_list.md

 **proprioception** - perception or awareness of the position and movement of the body

 **proscenium** - the part of a theater stage in front of the curtain

+**proslambanomenos** - the lowest note in Ancient Greek music, appended to the bottom of the scale

 **prosumer** - an individual who both consumes and produces